4 Ways to Fight off the February Blues

 Is it just me or does it feel like January had approximately 62 weeks?!
 It's a new year, a new decade, and as the holiday festivities fade, we are left with a bit of a January hangover.
 The weather is grey and rainy, the bank accounts don't quite look like they did before the holidays, and the cold, shorter days just really seem to take a toll.
 Unsurprisingly, Blue Monday (dubbed the most depressing day of the year) falls on January 20th.
 And oh man, did I feel it this year!

-Warm summer nights and long days of sunshine seem so far away right now, so if you're feeling this January glumness, check out some of these ways to brighten your mood.
+Warm summer nights and long days of sunshine seem so far away right now, so if you're feeling hungover with the January glumness, check out some of these ways to brighten your mood.

 Focus on the good